 10. Don’t covet what belongs to your neighbor.
 (Exodus 20:1–17)

-Culture would prefer to make these negotiable guidelines, but when you and I fail to love the way God commands we hurt ourselves and others.
+Most of us would prefer it if these were just negotiable guidelines, rather than absolute truths.
+But when you and I remember that God’s commands are intended to bless and protect us, we begin to realize that anytime we fail to love the way God directed us, we hurt ourselves and others.

 But I don’t.
 I can’t.
 I won’t.